 Design & Port Setup

-Now that I have enlisted the differences and similarities between these two reliable modems, it is time to observe some of the more decisive attributes, closely enough.
-Firstly, it is the design that has my attention as both these modems feature white-colored, plastic-clad chassis with decent heat dissipating vents to go with the aesthetics.
+Now that I have enlisted the differences and similarities between these two reliable modems, it is time to observe some of the more decisive attributes closely enough.
+Firstly, the design has my attention as both these modems feature white-colored, plastic-clad chassis with decent heat-dissipating vents to go with the aesthetics.

 Who should buy the Arris SB6190?

 Consider the Arris SB6190 if you are looking for:

 - Device for a smaller home and office setups